Tagging Shopify resources

 Merchants commonly use Mechanic for adding or removing tags from customers, orders, products, and other Shopify resources.

 When writing your task scripts, use a Shopify action to add or remove tags via the Shopify API.
-There are two usages available: one using GraphQL, and one using the REST API.

 Because the permission required varies based on what you're tagging, make sure to render a representative node ID during preview mode to avoid "TagsAdd access denied" errors.
 In this approach, we use stub data to create dynamic preview actions.